arwinneil/hacktoberfest-mauritius/README.md

 ---

 # Finding your first Pull Request
 On your way to make your first pull request?
-Add your name to our guestbook following the template!
+Add your name to our guestbook section, check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information!

 Find repositories to make meaningful contributions to on the links below: